The 8 Best UV Light Sanitizers

 video play icon

-This wiki has been updated 18 times since it was first published in October of 2018.
+This wiki has been updated 22 times since it was first published in October of 2018.
 If used correctly, ultraviolet sanitization is effective enough to kill 99.9 percent of germs and harmful pathogens, making it a smart, chemical-free way to disinfect items.
 In addition to destroying bacteria on surfaces, it can also be used to help purify drinking water and air.
 For safety reasons, never allow UV-C light to come in direct contact with your skin or eyes.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Pure Enrichment PureZone